-I even created a blog post titled “So I’ve bought myself a Porsche” and scheduled it for release in two years.
-So that — you know — no possible force on Earth could stop me from delivering on the promise.
+I even created a blog post titled “So I’ve bought myself a Porsche” and pre-scheduled it for release in two years.
+So that — you know — no possible force on Earth could stop me from delivering on my promise.

-It just so happens that these two years end today.
+It just so happens that these two years later happens today.
 And lo and behold:

 Not exactly the model I had in mind, it’s a bit cramped even for a sports car, but it’s still a Porsche.
 It even has a pull-back drive!
 Very cool, not to mention: economical.

 So here it is.
 Standing next to my computer.
 Reminding me that sometimes things do have a happy ending and it’s fun to dream big.

 Who knows, maybe in two more years I’ll be able to afford an RC one!

 In the Cinders postmortem, I’ve talked about how social networks completely overshadowed the press when it came to generating traffic.

 Of course, the press is still important for igniting that initial spark of interest (which I’m now painfully learning through Bonfire‘s alpha launch), but it looks that it’s the social networks that are critical for the long term success and word of mouth spread.
 At least for indie games without a digital marketing budget.